-EnergyNorth needed to decrease rates below the minimum allowed to eliminate the projected over collection.
-Because of the limited time remaining in the summer season, EnergyNorth lowered the rate to the maximum allowed without further Commission action, but was unable to reduce rates to the full extent necessary to eliminate the projected over collection.
+- 20 plummeted to the point where NHGC needed to decrease rates below the minimum - allowed to eliminate the projected over-collection.
+Because of the limited time remaining - in the summer season, NHGC lowered the rate to the minimum allowed without further - 23 Commission action, but was unable to reduce rates to the full extent necessary to eliminate

-Last summer demonstrates the volatility of the natural gas markets and the need for a more flexible and efficient policy to accomplish the goals that gave rise to monthly adjustments.
+Last summer demonstrates the volatility of the propane markets and the need for a more flexible and efficient policy to accomplish the goals that gave rise to monthly adjustments.